RWE warns of frugal future after historic net loss

 But he warned that these new initiatives, which include helping clients save energy through apps and software as well as expanding in retail power supply, would not offset a decline in plunging power plant earnings.

-Terium said he expected earnings contribution of about 500 million euros from services and decentralised energy by the end of the decade.
+Terium said he expected earnings contribution of about 500 million euros from services and decentralized energy by the end of the decade.

 In 2013 alone, profits from traditional power generation fell by 1.9 billion euros but still accounted for 24 percent of the group's total.
 Renewables, in contrast, accounted for just 3 percent.